9dali7/HeicConverter/README.md

 Dalibor Jovanovic

 # How Does The Program Work?
-The Program Search For A Folder Called HeicConverts on the Desktop, If Not Found It Will Be Created.
-The User Must Put The .heic Images Inside The HeicConverts Folder And When The Program Get Launched It Will Convert The Images.
-After The Conversion The Original .heic Files Will Be Moved Inside HeicConverts\Heic While The Converted Png Images Will Be Moved Inside HeicConverts\Png Folder.
+The program search for a folder called HeicConverts on the desktop, if not found it will be created.
+The user must put the .heic images inside the HeicConverts folder and when the program get launched it will convert the Images.
+After the conversion the original .heic files will be moved inside HeicConverts\Heic while the converted .png images will be moved inside HeicConverts\Png folder.

 # My Setup Configuration
 To make the executable and then the setup program I use pyinstaller and Inno setup.